 Quotes

-"We shape our buildings, and afterwards our buildings shape us." - Churchill
+"We shape our buildings, and afterwards our buildings shape us.

 "Everything you say should be true, but not everything true need be said." - Voltaire